Dante-Cadiz/pinalytics/README.md

 if (input1 === "X") {
         frameArray.push(10, 0);
 ```
-- This second empty value of 0 allowed the calculating functions to differentiate between strike and spare better, by fixing the position of the 10 value that signified a strike.
+- This second empty value of 0 allowed the calculating functions to differentiate between strike and spare better, by fixing the position of the 10 value that signified a strike within the array of scores and thus allowing the score-incrementing functions to iterate through the array correctly.

 ## Deployment

-- I deployed this site via GitHub Pages
+- I deployed this site via GitHub Pages.
+Within the GitHub repository for this project, I navigated to the Pages section of the Settings tab and selected the main branch.
+- Once that is done, the deployed version of the site is available at https://dante-cadiz.github.io/pinalytics/

 ## Credits

+- The advice of my Code Institute mentor Sandeep Aggarwal was invaluable in shaping my approach to building this site.
+- No code is directly lifted from external sources.

+## Notes

+- Due to the time constraints of this development process, the site does not have all the features that I initially planned for it to have.
+- In future, I would like to add an undo button that allows the user to erase their previous entry and amend it should they enter wrong data.
+- I would also like to add a feature that logs scores on completion of each full game and calculates high score and mean score.
+- Late in the development process, I was advised that there was a more efficient and 'cleaner' way of calculating total score that used less lines of code - namely following the 'sliding window' paradigm to iterate through the array of scores by creating sub-arrays.